|Barless||Indigo||Dominant Opal||Recessive Opal||Reduced||Smokey||Dilute|

 BARLESS: Barless is an autosomal recessive gene.
 "Autosomal" means it's not on the sex chromosome, and "recessive" means the bird must possess two of these genes (one from each parent) for the characteristic to be visible.
 A barless blue pigeon looks like an ordinary blue bar or blue check, except it does not possess the black markings (bars or checks) on the wingshields.
 Here is a photo of a pair of barless consisting of a true silver cock and a brown hen.
 Barless ash red (homer men call it "barless silver") looks like an ordinary silver red bar, but without the red bars.
 Such birds are often confused with spread ash, which looks very similar to barless ash.
 They are completely different genetically, however.
 If you have what you think is a barless ash red, you can test to see if it is really genetically barless by mating it to a blue of any pattern.
 If you ever obtain any black youngsters out of such a pairing, you can be sure that your ash is actually the spread factor rather than barless.
 (Black is the same as "spread blue.")
 If you obtain only birds that look like the ash parent, you can also be sure it is not barless because barless is recessive and if barless is mated to a bird that is barred or checkered and the latter does not carry the gene for barless, the young cannot be barless.
 Back to top of page

 INDIGO: Indigo is an autosomal dominant gene.
-Since
+Since it is

-lighter than the rest of the tail.
+rest of the tail.

 Indigo combined with black (blue plus the spread factor) yields the typical "Andalusian Blue" seen in many breeds.
 In the homozygous state, indigo on a blue base mimics ash red, and such a bird resembles an ash red with a slightly darker ground color.
 On a black base, homozygous indigo yields a bird with a near-white ground color and darker lacing.
 Indigo in combination with brown gives a bird that very closely resembles an ash red, but with richer wing markings and some tell-tale lacing on upper tail coverts.
 Indigo with ash red is virtually indistinguishable from ash red, although when combined with spread often gives a rich mahogany effect.